 For US data, the impact of the optimal tax policy are far reaching.
-In the benchmark economy, the population in the five largest cities grows by 7.6%.
+Implementing the optimal tax schedule implies that after tax wages increase in large cities.
+As a result, there is a first order stochastic dominance shift in the city size distribution.
+When we move from the current to optimal taxes, the population in the five largest cities grows by 7.6%.
 About 3.4% of the workforce move from smaller to bigger cities countrywide.
 The aggregate output increases by 1.42%.
 The gains in terms of utility are, however, much smaller.
 The experiment that results in an 1.42% increase in GDP only leads to a 0.07% increase in Utilitarian welfare.
 The small utility gain is due to the fact that most of the output gain in the more productive cities is eaten up by higher housing prices, which go up by 5.2% on average.
 As a result, while aggregate consumption goes up by 1.51%, aggregate housing consumption declines by 1.70%.
 Those moving to the big cities take advantage of the higher after tax incomes, but they end up paying higher housing prices.
 It is precisely the role of housing prices that implies that the optimal tax schedule has higher taxes in big cities.

-The model that we use to quantify the optimal spatial taxation has many features to capture the reality.
-First, the production of housing is endogenous to account for the fact that the value share of land is much higher in big cities than in small cities.2 And it takes into account that the amount of land available for construction differs across locations.
+The model that we use to quantify the optimal spatial taxation has many features to capture the trade-offs faced by a Ramsey planner.
+First, the production of housing is endogenous to account for the fact that the value share of land is much higher in big cities than in small cities.1 And it takes into account that the amount of land available for construction differs across locations.
 Some coastal cities are constrained by the mountains and the sea, whereas others in the interior have unconstrained capacity for expansion.
 Second, the model allows for congestion externalities that are increasing in city size.
 Third, housing is modeled in such a way that the rental price of land is retained in the economy as a transfer, while the construction cost eats up consumption goods.
 Fourth, we allow for amenities across different locations as the residual of the utility differences.
 Finally, while government expenditure is distortionary, a share of tax revenues is redistributed to the citizens.
-Even if we do not explicitly model expenditure on public goods, this accounts for the fact that tax revenues also generate benefits.3
+Even if we do not explicitly model expenditure on public goods, this accounts for the fact that tax revenues also generate benefits.2